Hadoop HDFS Architecture

-Hadoop follows a Master-Slave architecture which is comprised of 2 daemons majorly.
-A daemon is a back-ground service that runs on Hadoop.
+Hadoop utilizes a Master-Slave architecture consisting primarily of two daemons.
+A daemon is a background service that operates within Hadoop.
 The major two daemons are -

+The two daemons are organized into subnodes, as shown below -

 Let’s discuss on each node in detail.